-Projected Goals for FY 2021 - 2023 - New Entrant Safety Audits
+Projected Goals for FY 2024 - 2026 - New Entrant Safety Audits

-FY 2021 FY 2022 FY 2023
+FY 2024 FY 2025 FY 2026

 Number of Safety Audits/Non-Audit Resolutions Interstate Intrastate Interstate Intrastate Interstate Intrastate

-of Safety Audits (Onsite) 136 0 136 0 140 0
+of Safety Audits (Onsite) 140 0 140 0 140 0

-of Safety Audits (Offsite) 364 0 600 0 810 0
+of Safety Audits (Offsite) 810 0 810 0 810 0

 Group Audits 0 0 0 0 0 0

-TOTAL Safety Audits 500 0 736 0 950 0
+TOTAL Safety Audits 950 0 950 0 950 0

 of Non-Audit Resolutions 350 0 350 0 350 0

 Strategies: Describe the strategies that will be utilized to meet the program objective above.
+Describe how the State will reduce past due Safety Audits.
 Provide any challenges or impediments foreseen that may prevent successful completion of the objective.

-During fiscal year 2020, the MCSU conducted 718 New Entrant Safety Audits, exceeding the goal set forth in the grant agreement.
-Internal controls have been enacted to ensure New Entrant Safety Audits, or non-audit resolutions are assigned, investigated, completed, and reviewed/uploaded prior to statutory deadlines.
+Currently, the inventory of past-due carriers is less than .001% (1 past-due) of the overall assigned and unassigned carriers.
+ALEA will continue to focus on keeping past-due carriers to a minimum.
+ALEA plans to hire two retired state employees/auditors to assist with achieving the goals set forth in this plan.
+Internal controls have been enacted to ensure New Entrant Safety Audits or non-audit resolutions are assigned, investigated, completed, and reviewed/uploaded prior to statutory deadlines.